|Black Prince's Ruby|

 Photo Source: Intec2000

 Up until the 18th century, spinels and rubies were considered interchangeable in name and value.
-However, with the scientific understanding of the chemical differences between the two, rubies moved into a class of their own.
+However, as scientific understanding of the chemical differences between the two became known, rubies moved into a class of their own.

 It was this same Edward of Woodstock from whom the stone inherited its now-famous name.
 Though he does not give an explanation, other than that “some writers name him” such, Edward’s nickname, The Black Prince, was first documented by Richard Grafton in his book titled, Chronicle of England.